A huge thank you to everyone who signed up to take part in Big Board Game Day this year. We hope you had a great day.

-And by playing along, you’ve helped us support children to rebuild their lives and prevent abuse running childhoods in the future.
+By playing along, you've helped us support children to rebuild their lives and prevent abuse from ruining childhoods in the future.

 How getting on board will help children across the UK